 Although including the Ship and Division number in your Username helps to find others in the same division, if the Chiefs and/or RDC's are checking out the site again, this draws attention to the division number, so you may want to consider removing that from your Username once you have made contact with others with loved ones in the same division.
-If your recruit/Sailor is contracted for one of the ratings that requires additional concern about OPSEC and PERSEC (SO/SEALs, ND, SB/SWCC, AIRR, EOD, CTI, CTM, CTN, CTR, CTT, IS, and IT), don't include that information within your Username or within the "A little about me:" section.
+If your recruit/Sailor is contracted for one of the ratings that requires additional concern about OPSEC and PERSEC (SO/SEALs, ND, SB/SWCC, AIRR, EOD, CTI, CTM, CTN, CTR, CTT, and IS), don't include that information within your Username or within the "A little about me:" section.